Welcome to Cape Cod Foot Care

 You have many options, and it is important that you find knowledgeable and trained foot care professionals.
 Podiatrists and foot care nurses are the two most common types of routine foot and nail care professionals found on the Cape.

 1) Podiatrists may provide routine foot and nail care in addition to addressing complex medical issues.
 Medicare may cover some of the cost for people with certain conditions who are at risk of injuries.
-Medicare may also cover the cost of therapeutic shoes for individuals with diabetes.
-A podiatrist or nurse practitioner can work with your MD or DO if you have qualifying medical conditions that allow for Medicare coverage of routine foot care and/or therapeutic shoes.
+A podiatrist can work with your MD/DO if you have qualifying medical conditions that allow for Medicare coverage for routine foot care.

 2) Nurses who are certified to provide foot and nail care are a helpful option for those who need or prefer home visits or have easy access to a senior center.
 You can verify Bachelor prepared registered nurses with CFCN certification through the WOCNCB.
 Associate or Diploma prepared nurses and other health care professionals may be Certified Foot Care Specialists (CFCS), certified by the American Foot Care Nurses Association (AFCNA).
 An unverified foot care directory is available through AFCNA.